zphixon/powdermilk-biscuits/README.md

 - For both backends, we're checking every stroke every frame whether it's been buffered or not
 - We probably don't need to store the spline CPU-side, we could just use a ring buffer and keep track of what mesh data hasn't been buffered to the GPU yet
 - Save rendered framebuffers and sample them when possible so we don't need to loop through all the strokes every frame
+- Rasterize strokes to images and use whatever graphics backend to draw them on quads (piet)
+  - Or put the pixel buffer on the stroke backend

 Keybinds:
 - c: clear strokes